The wonder that is

 About Natural Granite

 Granite is becoming increasingly popular for house names, memorials and of course kitchens, but do you know what granite really is?
 Granite a type of extremely hard rock.
 Granite is Igneous rock formed from ancient primordial volcanic activity.

 Molten hot lava, compressed and moulded by unimaginable tons of geological pressure combine over millions of years to create this stunningly beautiful and incredibly hard stone.

 This magical rock is dug or blasted from the ground or hacked from the side of mountains in huge blocks in a process called quarrying.
 The quarried block of stone is then cut, sliced, rather like a huge loaf of bread, and them ground and polished to make the material that we know as granite.

-These attributes make real granites an ideal choice of natural material for use as house name plaques and house number signs.
-Our Granite range of house signs are made from the best quality Natural Absoluto black granite.
+These attributes make real Granite an ideal choice of natural material for use as house name plaques and house number signs.
+Our Granite range of house signs were made from the best quality Natural Absoluto black granite.

 The natural grain of this particular granite is very fine and enables the engraving of detailed images and artwork.

 The high, glasslike polish of granite makes it the ideal natural material for engraving.
 For this reason it is one of the few natural materials used for laser engraving and photo etching, though for house name plaques the finish with this type of engraving, is somewhat shallow not really legible from any distance.